omidbazgirTTU/BayesianLearing/README.md

 # BayesianLearing
 Here I keep my practices and codes on bayesian statistics and bayesian learning.
 It is mainly for my own learning purpose, but I comment my code, so if somebody finds them useful, would be able to understand them.
+To practice and learn Bayesian machine learning I used Dr. De Freitas lectures on YouTube (https://www.youtube.com/watch?v=Fae0j1WN1zA&list=PLE6Wd9FR--EdyJ5lbFl8UuGjecvVw66F6&index=6).
+The codes and examples written in this repository are justified according to his lectures.